List of Top Gear test track Power Lap times

-This is the full list of "official" Power Lap times on the Top Gear test track.
+This is the full list of official Power Lap times on the Top Gear test track.

 Qualifying vehicles

 Top Gear define a qualifying vehicle as a road-legal production car on road-legal tires that has sufficient ride height to clear a standard speed bump.
-For these reasons the McMurtry Spéirling (0:55.9), F1 car (Renault R24) (0:59.0), Aston Martin DBR9 (1:08.6) and Sea Harrier (0:31.2) do not appear.
+For these reasons the McMurtry Spéirling (0:55.9), F1 car (Renault R24) (0:59.0), Pagani Zonda R (1:08:5), Aston Martin DBR9 (1:08.6) and Sea Harrier (0:31.2) do not appear.
 Whenever a non-qualifying vehicle is raced, the time is compared to the official power laps but then subsequently removed from the board.
 For example, the Ferrari FXX owned by Michael Schumacher (1:10.7) was taken off the board because it both failed to meet road legal standards and used slick tyres, and the Caparo T1 (1:10.6) was removed because its front wing was too low to drive over a speed bump.